cmudig/AI-Clinician-MIMICIV/README.md

 ### Prerequisites

-**Package Requirements.** Create a conda or venv environment and activate it, if desired.
-Then install the package and its dependencies:
+**Package Requirements.** Create a conda or venv environment and activate it, if desired. **Python 3.6 - 3.8 is recommended for PyTorch 1.6.0 compatibility.** Then install the package and its dependencies:

 ```
 pip install -e .